CodedbyZach/scramjetv3/README.md

 ---

-Scramjet is an experimental interception-based web proxy designed to evade internet censorship and bypass arbitrary browser restrictions.<br><br>
+ScramjetV3 is an experimental interception-based web proxy designed to evade internet censorship and bypass arbitrary browser restrictions.<br><br>
-Scramjet allows you to sandbox arbitrary web content, bypass CORS restrictions on loading websites, and instrument and debug websites inside the browser itself.
+ScramjetV3 allows you to sandbox arbitrary web content, bypass CORS restrictions on loading websites, and instrument and debug websites inside the browser itself.
 This is accomplished through a combination of interception, rewriting, and sandboxing techniques.
 You can learn more about the technical details <a href="https://developer.puter.com/blog/how-I-ported-the-web-to-the-web/"><strong>here</strong></a>.<br><br>

 ## Supported Sites

-Some of the popular websites that Scramjet supports include:
+Some of the popular websites that ScramjetV3 supports include:

 - [Google](https://google.com) (partial)
 - [Youtube](https://youtube.com)